fps/asciichanges/README.md

 <pre>| |</pre>

 That is an empty bar.
-Whitespace is not important.
-This is equivalent to the previous example:
+A bar must contain at least one character that's not a <code>|</code>.
+The following is not an empty bar, but rather a section start (or end) indicator:

 <pre>||</pre>

-As is this one:

-<pre>    |   |   </pre>

 A line can consist of more than one measure: